Mapping Commercial Lease Clauses to Standardized JSON Schemas

 from pydantic import BaseModel, Field, field_validator, ConfigDict, ValidationError

-# Precompile regex patterns at module initialization to eliminate redundant overhead
+# Precompile patterns at module initialization to eliminate redundant overhead

 PCT_PATTERN = re.compile(r"^(?P<value>\d+(?:\.\d+)?)\s*(?:percent|%|pct)$", re.IGNORECASE)